anshulsamar/anshulsamar.github.io/_projects/elementeo.md

 on Elementeo and more on <a href="https://www.amazon.com/dp/B008MC1XDQ">Amazon</a>.
 Hopefully they haven't taken it down yet :)

-I spoke about how Elementeo was made in a talk <a href="https://www.youtube.com/watch?v=SxLfkvl6f0I">here</a>.
+I spoke about how I made Elementeo in a TEDx talk <a href="https://www.youtube.com/watch?v=SxLfkvl6f0I">here</a>.
 The app we launched at that event is no longer available, but this is what it looked like: